What Is Electronic Discovery (E-Discovery, e discovery, or eDiscovery)?

 How Does E-Discovery Work?

 We won't go into too much detail here, because we have an entire section devoted to the various e-discovery stages .
-One thing to know right off the bat is that e-discovery is not a single action – like taking a deposition or filing a motion - rather - e-discovery is a process comprised of many linked actions that starts from the time a lawsuit is reasonably foreseeable all the way until documents are presented in court (in the event the case actually goes to trial).
+One thing to know right off the bat is that e-discovery is not a single action – like taking a deposition or filing a motion.
+Rather e-discovery is a process comprised of many linked actions that begins when a lawsuit is reasonably foreseeable and lasts until documents are presented in court (in the event the case actually goes to trial).

-The e-discovery process is set in motion as soon as the litigation is reasonably foreseeable, which triggers the legal duty to preserve potentially relevant ESI.
-Attorneys from both sides determine the scope of e-discovery, identify and preserve (lockdown) the relevant ESI, and make e-discovery requests and challenges.
+Once litigation is reasonably foreseeable, potential litigants the legal duty to preserve potentially relevant ESI.
+Attorneys from both sides determine the scope of e-discovery, identify and preserve the relevant ESI, and make e-discovery requests and challenges of the opposing.
 Once parameters are set, ESI is then collected, analyzed, and formatted for use in court.
-Don't let this simplified description fool you.
-E-Discovery is a dynamic, complex process that challenges even the most experienced legal and technical minds.
+While that description sounds simple, e-discovery is a dynamic, complex process that poses challenges to legal and IT teams alike.
+However, as e-discovery technology has matured, it is possible now to manage e-discovery from the requirement to preserve to document production in a single technology platform.

 Why should you care about E-Discovery?

-It may not evoke the classic scene of lawyers battling it out before a jury in a courtroom or reside at the top of any law school syllabus, but e-discovery is a hugely important legal process.
-A ruling on a billion dollar class-action could hinge on the contents of just a few emails ('smoking guns' as they're often described).
+While not typically the stuff of Hollywood courtroom dramas, e-discovery is a hugely important legal process.
+A ruling on a billion dollar class-action can hinge on the contents of just a few emails, often described as "smoking guns.".

 With e-discovery serving such a vital function to our entire legal justice system, that function has become more formalized over the last decade.
-The Federal Rules of Civil Procedure (FRCP), a set of regulations that specify procedures for civil legal suits within United States federal court system, were amended in 2005 to recognize e-discovery's growing importance.
-We'll get more into the specifics of those rules, along with some additional proposed amendments, in the next section.
-Our friends at K&L Gates also have a nice summary here.
+The Federal Rules of Civil Procedure (FRCP), a set of regulations that specify procedures for civil legal suits within United States federal court system, amended in 2005 to recognize e-discovery's growing importance, and then again in 2015 to rein in some of the excesses and legal gamesmanship that arose as a result of the 2005 amendments.
+If we do say so ourselves, our FRCP & E-Discovery: A Layman's Guide resource provides an in-depth overview of the Rules.